 The ASEE PCEE Division is excited to celebrate the efforts of those promoting inclusion and diversity in precollege engineering.
-We invite you to share with the world how you engage diverse students in inclusive engineering, and compete to win a $1000 travel award to the 2017 ASEE Annual Conference in Columbus, OH.
+We invite you to share with the world how you engage diverse students in inclusive engineering, and compete to win a $1000 travel award to the 2018 ASEE Annual Conference in Salt Lake City, Utah.

 Objective: Share your best practices and strategies that demonstrate inclusion, educational equity, and diversity in teaching pre-college engineering.

-Format: Video, essay, podcast, infographic, blog, photo essay — basically any form of media that meets the objective.*
+Format: 2-3 minute video or podcast, essay, infographic, blog, photo essay, — basically any form of media that meets the objective.*

-The ASEE Annual Conference & Exposition will be held in Columbus, OH June 24 – June 28, 2017.
+The ASEE Annual Conference & Exposition will be held in Salt Lake City, Utah June 24 – June 27, 2018.
 The conference brings together P-12 teachers, administrator and engineering educators from across the country who focus on bringing authentic engineering practices to their classrooms.

-Top submissions will be showcased on the PCEE Website and during the Annual Division Meeting in Columbus.
-Plus you’ll share it on social media, so the WHOLE world can see what inclusive engineering looks like!
+Top submissions will be showcased on the PCEE Website and during the Annual Division Meeting in Salt Lake City.
+Plus you’ll share it on social media so the WHOLE world can see what inclusive engineering looks like!

 How to Submit